Wednesday 6 November 2024

 The spring edition of Brisbane Archdiocesan Liturgical Magazine “Liturgy News” is now available.
 Please click the link below for interesting information and articles.

-For a PDF copy of Liturgy News, please click here:
+For a PDF copy of Liturgy News, please click the link below:

 https://drive.google.com/file/d/1VhDSyMjKFf3JbT8UDASdU3bEXYYhkzLa/view?usp=drive_link